 Waterfalls, escarpments, aboriginal rock-art, crocodiles and exotic bird life.
 Only 2.5 hours from Darwin, Kakadu will change how you see the world.

-Kakadu is three hours' from Darwin on the Nature's Way tourism drive.
+Kakadu is two and a half hours from Darwin on the Nature's Way tourism drive.